"Is there a seed oil in this?" — and our honest take

 Where it's still rough (we'd rather you hear it from us)

 - ▸It's an editorial line, not a hard fact.
 Open Food Facts has no "seed oil" flag — different sources draw the boundary differently.
-This is Peak Health's curated call (the "Hateful Eight" cluster), maintained by hand.
+This is Peak Health's curated call (the "Hateful 8" cluster), maintained by hand.

 - ▸It rides on the ingredient list.
 If a label hides the oil behind "vegetable oil" with no detail, we tag the generic — but we can't always tell which seed oil it is.